facile-it/facile-it.github.io/content/blog/eng/on-living-documentation.md

 #Knowledge is around us (and in us)

-One aspect the book states clearly and several times is that often the documentation is already there, you need only to recognize it as a source to draw information from.
+One aspect that the book states clearly and repeatedly is that the documentation is often already there, you just need to recognize it as a source from which to draw information.

-Consider for instance the followings:
+Consider, for instance, the following items:

 - Tests written for behavior-driven-development
 - Configuration files